Challenging and Changing Institutional Abuses of Power

 - Abuses of power include, but are not limited to: physical and mental harm; indirect or direct discrimination and oppression based on identity and intersections of identities; negligence and malpractice; sexual abuse; and epistemic violence.

-Please send abstracts of no more than 200 words, along with your institutional affiliation, to Ashley Rogers (firstname.lastname@example.org) by March 22nd 2019.
+Please send abstracts of no more than 200 words, along with your institutional affiliation, to Ashley Rogers by 22 March 2019.

 There is a small amount of funds to support attendance for those in need, to cover travel costs, childcare or other accessibility needs.
 To apply, please send a short (max.
-200 words) summary of your needs to email@example.com by March 22nd 2019, stating how much money you need, what it is for, and your current career status.
+200 words) summary of your needs to Ashley Rogers by 22 March 2019, stating the amount you need, what it is for, and your current career status.
 Priority will be given to those who have submitted abstracts, but those who do not wish to present are also welcome to apply.
 Applications will be judged on a case-by-case basis.